 In Loop, the killer mimics both AIDS and cancer in a deadly new guise.
 Kaoru Futami, a youth mature beyond his years, must hope to find answers in the deserts of New Mexico and the Loop project, a virtual matrix created by scientists.
 The fate of more than just his loved ones depends on Kaoru's success.

-In this suspense-filled follow-up yo RING and SPIRAL, Suzuki masterfully confounds the reader with a stunning new twist on the RING mythology.
+In this suspense-filled follow-up to Ring and Spiral, Suzuki masterfully confounds the reader with a stunning new twist on the Ring mythology.

 TL;DR Version: Not the most engaging book in the trilogy and a bit disillusioning, but still definitely worth a read for fans of Ring and Spiral.

 Wall of Text Version: Santa Claus is your parents.